Vinayak04601/EDA-TASK/readme.md

 </p>

 <p align="center">
-For the executablefile notebook use the nbviewer jupyter link and paste the notebook link there.
+For the ExecutedFile notebook use the nbviewer jupyter link and paste the notebook link there.
 </p>

 <p align="center">